mathiasdahl/shell-underscore/README.md

 - In case you are working with real files named ```_``` or ```_x``` or similar, this mode might not be for you... (or disable ```shell-underscore-mode``` when you need to)
 - Only works with GNU/Linux or Unix like file systems since it is assumed there is a /tmp folder.

+## Alternatives

+Emacs being Emacs, you can of course do all of the above without this little hack.
+There is already a command in Shell mode (or really Comint) to save the last piece of output to a file (```C-c C-s```), and it's not very hard to move to the text of the last output and do whatever you want with it.
+And you can of course use all the dedicated "Emacsified" tools that removes the need for using a shell or terminal in the first place (Grep, Diff, Magit/VC).